JSpeedie/ec-ftp/README.md

 ecftp.h
 ```

-to maximize code readaility and reuseability.
+to maximize code readability and reuseability.
 Similar work to document and
 increase readability of the code was done in...

 ```